 “Some e-cigarette companies are using youth-resonant themes such as rebellion, glamour, and sex; celebrity endorsements; and sports and music sponsorships — all strategies taken from the cigarette companies’ old playbook,” Micah L. Berman, JD, and Y. Tony Yang, ScD, of respectively, Ohio State University and George Mason University, write.

-Indeed, a published in April found that the more exposure youths have to e-cig ads, they more likely they are to start using them. study
+Indeed, a CDC study published in April found that the more exposure youths have to e-cig ads, they more likely they are to start using them.

 I decided to Google e-cigarette flavors to find what’s out there.
 I was shocked with what I discovered.
 Literally hundreds of flavors are available as e-liquid or vape juice.
 And many of those choices were candy flavored, which to me is a clear indication of trying to appeal to teens.
 Cotton candy, fruit cereal and yummy gummy were just 3 flavors I came across at one online retailer.